stephenmcd/mezzanine/README.rst

 Overview
 --------

 Mezzanine is a content management platform built using the `Django`_ framework.
-It is BSD licenced and designed to provide both a consistant interface for managing content, and a simple archtiecture that makes diving in and hacking on the code as easy as possible.
+It is BSD licenced and designed to provide both a consistant interface for managing content, and a simple architecture that makes diving in and hacking on the code as easy as possible.

 Its goal is to resemble something like `Wordpress`_, with an intuitive interface for managing pages and blog posts.
-Mezzanine takes a different approach from a lot of other Django applications in this space like `Pinax`_ or `Mingus`_ that glue together a lot of reusable apps, instead opting to provide most of its functionality included with the project by default.
+Mezzanine takes a different approach from other Django applications in this space like `Pinax`_ or `Mingus`_ that glue together a lot of reusable apps, instead opting to provide most of its functionality included with the project by default.

 Dependencies
 ------------